NourhanSaeed707/Data-Structure-algo/DFS Explanation/DFS Explanation.md

 ## What is DFS?
 - **Depth first Search or Depth first traversal** is a recursive algorithm for searching all the vertices of a graph or tree data structure.
 Traversal means visiting all the nodes of a graph.
 - Unlike **BFS** in which we explore the nodes breadthwise, in **DFS** we explore the nodes depth-wise.
 In DFS we use a stack data structure for storing the nodes being explored.
 The edges that lead us to unexplored nodes are called ‘discovery edges’ while the edges leading to already visited nodes are called ‘block edges’.
+- we use in Count components, Solving Sudoku Puzzle, Topological sorting, ...

 - Time Complexity:
   O( V + E )